sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/sumo-logic-metrics-handlers.md

 Sumo Logic metrics will reuse the available connections as long as they can rather than requiring a new connection for every event, which increases event throughput.

+{{% notice note %}}
+**NOTE**: Sumo Logic metrics handlers only accept metrics events.
+To send status events, use the [Sensu Sumo Logic Handler integration](../../../plugins/supported-integrations/sumologic/) instead.
+{{% /notice %}}

 ## Sumo Logic metrics handler example

-This example shows a Sumo Logic metrics handler resource definition configured to **TODO**:
+This example shows a Sumo Logic metrics handler resource definition configured to send Sensu observability data to a Sumo Logic HTTP Logs and Metrics Source via the `url` attribute:

 {{< language-toggle >}}